 I have finally regained control of my blog after an amazing barrage of messages from Russians.
-I have removed all the comments from posts — it was easier than going through the more than 20,000 (!) comments and deciphering which ones were real, so I just deleted all of them.
+I wasn’t really paying much attention to the blog due to personal reasons, and when I returned to it I was not really sure what had happened.
+I have removed all of the comments from all of my posts — it was easier than going through the more than 30,000 (!) comments and deciphering which ones were real, so I just deleted all of them.
 If you feel as though you commented before it just may not be deja vu you are experiencing.

 So what about my blog attracted the Russian onslaught?
 I realize I am a man of great importance, but what about my message got me targeted?
 Am I too obviously American?
-Did my support of John Bel Edwards in the Louisiana governor’s race mark me as too liberal (I swear it was for two reasons — he is from the same small town my family is from and I could not bring myself to vote for his opponent without needing a shower afterward).
+Did my support of John Bel Edwards in the Louisiana governor’s race in 2015 mark me as too liberal (I swear it was for two reasons — he is from the same small town my family comes from and I could not bring myself to vote for his opponent without needing a shower afterward)?
 The attacks began shortly after his election and continued until this year.
 Is there a connection?

 Good news, though.
-Obviously those pesky Russians could not have tampered with the 2016 election as they were clearly too busy spamming the blog of a fifty-something-year-old dude in ‘Merica.
-I guess that means I am an influencer.
-Of what, I am not sure…
+Obviously those pesky Russians could not have tampered with the 2016 and 2020 elections as they were clearly too busy spamming the blog of a fifty-something-year-old dude in ‘Merica.
+Hey, maybe that means I am an influencer!
+Of what, I am not completely sure…

 So, I’m back and will continue to comment on what it means to be over fifty.
 These colors don’t run!

-And if you don’t hear from me for a while, please come look for me…
+And if you don’t hear from me for a while, someone please come look for me…

 You’ve been out of town for eight days and you have to move in three days.
 What do you do?